Nonequilibrium open quantum systems with multiple bosonic and fermionic environments: A hierarchical equations of motion approach: Introduction

 \section{Introduction}

-Open quantum systems, which involve the coupling to one or multiple reservoirs, are ubiquitous in many areas of physics, including nanophysics, quantum thermodynamics, quantum optics, and quantum information theory.\cite{Weiss1999,Breuer2007theory} They are also relevant for a variety of novel technological developments that involve a nanoscale system coupled to a macroscopic environment, such as quantum information devices\cite{Loss1998,Petersson2012}, nanoelectronic setups\cite{Piva2005,Song2009}, and thermoelectric generators on the scale of single molecules\cite{Dubi2011,Finch2009,Karlstroem2011}.
+Open quantum systems, which involve coupling to one or multiple reservoirs, are ubiquitous in many areas of physics, including nanophysics, quantum thermodynamics, quantum optics, and quantum information theory.\cite{Weiss1999,Breuer2007theory} They are also relevant for a variety of novel technological developments that involve a nanoscale system coupled to a macroscopic environment, such as quantum information devices\cite{Loss1998,Petersson2012}, nanoelectronic setups\cite{Piva2005,Song2009}, and thermoelectric generators on the scale of single molecules\cite{Dubi2011,Finch2009,Karlstroem2011}.
 The theoretical description of open quantum systems requires in most cases numerical methods.
-In this context, several approximate methods \cite{Caroli1972, Hyldgaard1994, Galperin2006, Breuer2007theory, Mitra2004, Timm2008, Leijnse2008, Haertle2011, Ness2001, Cizek2004, CasparyToroker2007, Laakso2014, Khedri2017, Khedri2018, Liu2020} as well as numerically exact techniques\cite{Huetzen2012,Weiss2013,Simine2013,Muehlbacher2008,Schiro2009,Klatt2015,Wang2009,Wilner2014,Wang2016,Anders2006,Jovchev2013,Cohen2011,Wilner2014} have been developed and applied.
-With the exception of the path-integral approach formulated by Simine and Segal\cite{Simine2013}, to our knowledge, all applications of numerically exact approaches focus either on the treatment of bosonic or fermionic environments so far.
+In this context, several approximate methods \cite{Caroli1972, Hyldgaard1994, Galperin2006, Breuer2007theory, Mitra2004, Timm2008, Leijnse2008, Haertle2011, Ness2001, Cizek2004, CasparyToroker2007, Laakso2014, Khedri2017, Khedri2018, Liu2020} as well as numerically exact techniques \cite{ Huetzen2012,Weiss2013,Simine2013,Muehlbacher2008,Schiro2009,Klatt2015,Wang2009,Wilner2014,Wang2013,Wang2016,Strathearn2018,Joergensen2019,Anders2006,Jovchev2013,Werner2009,Cohen2011,Cohen2015,Eidelstein2020,Stockburger2002,Shao2004,Lacroix2005,Ke2016,Hsieh2018a,Han2020}{\cite{Huetzen2012,Weiss2013,Simine2013,Muehlbacher2008,Schiro2009,Klatt2015,Wang2009,Wilner2014,Wang2016,Anders2006,Jovchev2013,Cohen2011,Wilner2014}} have been developed and applied.
+Many applications of the numerically exact approaches focus on the treatment of either bosonic or fermionic environments.
+However, especially in the realm of quantum thermodynamics and quantum transport, the inclusion of both types of environments in the model is often necessary.
+So far, only a few applications of numerically exact techniques have been reported to scenarios which include both types of environments.\cite{Muehlbacher2008,Simine2013,Wang2009,Wang2013,Wilner2014} In this paper, we extend{ With the exception of the path-integral approach formulated by Simine and Segal\cite{Simine2013}, to our knowledge, all applications of numerically exact approaches focus either on the treatment of bosonic or fermionic environments so far.
 However, especially in the realm of quantum thermodynamics and quantum transport the inclusion of both types of environments in the model is often necessary.
-To this end, we extend in this paper the hierarchical quantum master equation approach (HQME) for an efficient treatment of open quantum systems with multiple bosonic and fermionic environments.
+To this end, we extend in this paper} the hierarchical equations of motion approach (HEOM) for efficient treatment of open quantum systems with multiple bosonic and fermionic environments.